Hollistic/cs30-major-project/proposal.md

 - shooting
 - implementation of virtual camera (follows the player)
 - collidable asteroids
-- some type of non asteroids enemy
 - sound effects

 ## Nice to Have List

 - main menu
 - points/upgrades system
-- new explorable areas, like "black holes" that take you to new areas
+- new explorable areas, like "black holes" that take you to new
+- new enemies